x00tex/hackTheBox/Boxes/windows/Retired/love/README.md

 with that we can access to port `5000` and `443` which gives "403 Forbidden", because both are on save host.

-port `443` https don't response anything but port `5000` repsonse with admin creds.
+port `443` https don't response anything but port `5000` response with admin creds.

 ![](screenshots/vote-admin-creds.png)
 <!--admin:@LoveIsInTheAir!!!!-->